apache/camel/examples/camel-example-cdi-metrics/README.md

 as the minimal CDI container to run the application, though you can run the application in any CDI compliant container.

-The `camel-core` and `camel-metrics` components are used in this example.
+The `camel-cdi`, `camel-core` and `camel-metrics` components are used in this example.
+The `camel-test-cdi` module is used for the JUnit test runner.
 Besides, the Metrics CDI extension is used so that metrics can be injected and custom metrics registered via CDI.
 For instance, a ratio gauge is registered to monitor the success rate, that is the ratio of success calls on the number